TutteInstitute/evoc/README.rst

  * tqdm
  * tbb

-You can install EVōC from PyPI using pip:
+At some point in the near future ... you can install EVōC from PyPI using pip:

 .. code-block:: bash

     pip install evoc

-If you want to install the latest version of EVōC from source you can do so by cloning the repository and running:
+For now install the latest version of EVōC from source you can do so by cloning the repository and running:

 .. code-block:: bash